-1. The class file you'll use here is the same one you used at the beginning of this chapter, and it will work perfectly for the radio station application.
-Click the RadioStation.swift file, and enter the code in your class, as shown in Figure 7-8.
+The class file you'll use here has been simplified a bit from the example several pages ago but will work perfectly for the radio station application.
+Click the RadioStation.swift file, and enter the code in your class, as shown in Figure 7-9.